Wryneck: Fossil record

 The woodpecker family appears to have diverged from other Piciformes about fifty million years ago, and a 2017 study considered that the split between Jynx and other woodpeckers occurred about 22.5million years ago.
 A fossil dating from the early Miocene, more than twenty million years ago, consisting of the distal end of a tarsometatarsus had some Jynx-like features, but was classed as an early piculet.
 By the Pliocene (five million years ago) woodpeckers were similar to those now extant.
 Fossil wrynecks are known from Europe in the Pleistocene, between 2.6million and 11,700 years ago.

 Species

 The two species in Jynx are restricted to the Palearctic biogeographic realm and Africa.
 The Eurasian wryneck breeds across temperate Europe and Asia, and one of only two Old World woodpeckers to undertake long-distance migration mainly wintering in sub-Saharan Africa and tropical Asia.
-The rufous-necked wryneck has a disjunct distribution confined to sub-Saharan Africa.
+The red-throated wryneck has a disjunct distribution confined to sub-Saharan Africa.
 It is resident, although there may be local movements and post-breeding dispersal.
 Both wrynecks have several geographical subspecies.